Learning minimal representations of stochastic processes with variational autoencoders: Latent neurons encode stochastic parameters

 \section{Latent neurons encode stochastic parameters}

 \Cref{fig:VAEWN_latent_aD_3d} shows a more detailed representation of the learned latent space.
 The 2D projections of these figures are shown in the main text (\cref{fig:latent}).
 As shown, the model learns a combination of both relevant parameters in the latent neurons.
-For FBM, \cref{fig:VAEWN_latent_aD_3d}(a,b), the latent neurons \(z_1, z_2\) encode both the anomalous exponent \(\alpha\) and the diffusion coefficient \(D\).
+For FBM, \cref{fig:VAEWN_latent_aD_3d}(a,b), the latent neurons \(z_1\) and \(z_2\) encode both the anomalous exponent \(\alpha\) and the diffusion coefficient \(D\).
 This encoding is smooth, continuous, and generally independent except for big $\alpha$ that shows how the same neuron is encoding a non-linear relationship of the parameters.
 In contrast, as illustrated in the main text, for SBM the model learns two distinct combinations of the parameters, \(\log \alpha D_0 T^{\alpha-1}\) and $\log \alpha D_0 T^{-(\alpha-1)}$.
 These combinations can be considered as complementary non-linear transformations of $\alpha$ and $D_0$.
-These relationships are depicted in \cref{fig:VAEWN_latent_aD_3d}~(c, d), where the latent neurons directly represent the combination of both $\alpha$ and $D_0$.
+These relationships are depicted in \cref{fig:VAEWN_latent_aD_3d}(d,e), where the latent neurons directly represent the combination of both $\alpha$ and $D_0$.
+In both datasets, all but two latent neurons are noised out and show no relationship with the parameters, as depicted in \cref{fig:VAEWN_latent_aD_3d}(c,f).